roboquant avatar

 This book provides a great foundation for understanding much of the theory behind time series analysis.
 It clearly explains commonly used models and important concepts like stationary and non-stationary processes.
 It requires good knowledge of math at least at an undergraduate level.

 The examples used in this book cover both macro-economical and investment oriented use-cases.
-So this is in particular a great book if you want to strengthen your overall knowledge of (non-stationary) timeseries.
+So this is, in particular, a great book if you want to strengthen your overall knowledge of (non-stationary) timeseries.

 Besides the content, there is also an accompanying Java project hosted at http://jmulti.de that implements various models described in the book, like an ARIMA model.
 This Java project is a bit outdated since the code-base pre-dates 2010, but nonetheless a nice bonus.